DarkCaster/TinySox/README.md

 - CONNECT request support
 - IPv4/IPv6 support
 - Custom DNS server (and search domain) support
+- Support for using a separate network namespace for outbound connections

 ## Planned features (sometime in the distant future)